Nordic Shamanism and Forest Therapy

 It could be a reference to the shaman yogi, or to Cernunnos, the Celtic god of the forest.

 A reading of the supposed cipher in the first horn´s top segment according to Hartner (1969).
 Note the interesting aspect of rune yoga here.
 On the whole, it seems that the images on both horns indicates spiritual tranformation processes.

-The Cimbri and the Gundestrup Cauldron
+5) The Cimbri and the Gundestrup Cauldron

 The Cimbri is intimately connected with the Gundestrup Cauldron, which has supplied the environment of Celtic Neopaganism with an unsual degree of narrative for Celtic art.
-However, as already mentioned: the icongraphy of the Gundestrup Cauldron contains a pluralism of other influences.
+However, as already mentioned: the iconography of the Gundestrup Cauldron contains a pluralism of other influences.

 The Cimbri were an ancient tribe.
 They are generally believed to have been a Germanic tribe originating in Jutland, but Celtic influences have also been suggested.